cnu1328/Strivers/Greedy/2_Fractional Knapsack.md

 ## Approach - 1

-1. Sort the values based on the the (weight[i]/value)
+1. Sort the values based on the the (value[i]/weight[i])
-2. Traverse from the last
+2. Traverse from the first
-3. If we can take all the weight, then add value to our answer
+3. If we can take all the weight, then add value[i] to our answer, and decrement weight by weight[i
-4. If we can't then add its fractional weight
+4. If we can't then add its fractional weight (value[i]/weight[i]) gives us the fraction, then multiply it with remaining weigh
+5. return the answer

 ```c++